HJBCodeForge/image-bg-remover-api/README.md

 - **Deployment Guide:** See `DEPLOYMENT_SUCCESS.md`
 - **Live Demo:** https://bg-remover-frontend-vfhc.onrender.com

-## 🔒 Security
+## 🔒 Security (Production)

-- API key authentication required
-- Rate limiting and usage tracking
+- For demos, API keys are disabled and no limits are enforced.
-- Input validation and sanitization
+- For production, re-enable API key validation and usage controls.
-- CORS protection configured
-- Secure error handling

 ## 🤝 Contributing